TARAK0506/Playwright-Hackathon/README.md

 ## Key Methods

 ### HomePage.js
-- `navigateToHome()` : Navigates to the IKEA India homepage.
+- `goHome()` : Navigates to the IKEA India homepage.

+- `findShelves(productName)` : Executes a product search using the search bar

-- `searchProduct(productName)` : Executes a product search using the search bar.
+- `getChair(productName)` : Executes a product search using the search bar

+- `goToGiftCard()` : Navigate to Giftcard Page.
 ---

 ### BooksShelvesPage.js
-- `filterByType()` : Applies category filters to show bookshelf products.
+- `performSearch()` : Applies category filters to show bookshelf products.

-- `scrapeProductDetails()` : Scrapes titles, prices, and product links from the bookshelf listing page.
+- `scrapeAllPages()` : Scrapes titles, prices, and product links from the bookshelf listing page.

+- `pagination(noofPages)` : Implements pagination.
 ---

 ### StudyChairPage.js